nathanalvares19/mess-registration-app/README.md

 # 🍽️ Mess Registration App

-A full-stack web application built for IITH students to register for mess plans on a weekly or monthly basis.
+A full-stack web application built for IITH students to register/unregister for mess plans on a weekly or monthly basis.
 Designed with separate dashboards for students and admins, this app makes it easy to manage mess operations and monitor registrations — all from a clean and responsive interface.

 ---